qwat/docs/features-guide/index.rst

 The altitude of these objects is handled directly in their geometries which can be modified by the native QGIS tools.

 The data model is almost compatible with the SIA405.
-The model is comprehensive and provide all the common objects and atttributes.
+The model is comprehensive and provide all the common objects and attributes.
 However, there is the possibility to customize attributes or objects and suggest modifications to the community.